 2011 was a return to the original classic space music with “Pale Blue Dot”.
 This 12 song album captures the beauty and awe inspiring views of the celestial heavens.
 The title track features spoken word by the late astronomer Carl Sagan contemplating Earth’s place in the Universe as a small stage in the vast cosmic arena.
 Pale Blue Dot is forged with classic synth sounds merged with structured drones and experimental ambient sounds recorded here and in outer space.
 The song “Dying Pulsar” was featured on the Hearts of Space program “Catharsis”.

-The newest release is “Yesteryear”.
+The 2014 release was “Yesteryear”.
 The album is titled this as it takes Joe back to his early roots and is dominated by guitar works as well as ambient synth parts.
-It draws influence from the dream pop & shoe gazer sounds of the 80's & 90's and brings it into the ambient realm.
+It draws influence from the dream pop & shoegazer sounds of the 80's & 90's and brings it into the electronic ambient realm.

-Joe's music continues to be heard on Spotify, XM Sattelite radio, and Internet streaming podcasts.
+Joe's music continues to be heard on Spotify, Pandora, YouTube, and other Internet streaming podcasts.
 His work has been featured in reviews by various print & online publications.
 In addition to his own work Joe has done CD mastering for other independent artists.
 He is also an amateur astronomer and astrophotographer and frequently volunteers at Perkins Observatory.
 The astro images can be seen in the gallery.